HunterStag/90s-Film-Trivia/README.md

 # HunterStag.github.io
-I am 90s film fanatic.
+I am a 90s film fanatic.
 I also really love Trivia games.
 I grew up watching Jeopardy with my parents every night and got heavily into Trivia Games like Quizlet.
+It was only natural to create my own trivia game with a high level of difficulty.
 I hope to continue working on this project and perhaps make more nostalgic trivia games in the future!

 ## Deployment